chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/virtual-workspaces.md

 * Workspace symbols
 * Validation of all files in the workspace/project

-The rich language extensions that ship with VS Code (TypeScript, JSON, CSS, HTML, Markdown) are limited to single-file language support when working on virtual resources.
+The rich language 插件 that ship with Baosky (TypeScript, JSON, CSS, HTML, Markdown) are limited to single-file language support when working on virtual resources.

-### Disabling a language extension
+### Disabling a language 插件

-If working on a single file is not option, language extensions can also decide to disable the extension when in a virtual workspace.
+If working on a single file is not option, language 插件 can also decide to disable the 插件 when in a virtual workspace.

-If your extension provides both grammars and rich language support that needs to be disabled, the grammars will also be disabled.
-To avoid this, you can create a basic language extension (grammars, language configuration, snippets) separate from the rich language support and have two extensions.
+If your 插件 provides both grammars and rich language support that needs to be disabled, the grammars will also be disabled.
+To avoid this, you can create a basic language 插件 (grammars, language configuration, snippets) separate from the rich language support and have two 插件.

-* The basic language extension has `"virtualWorkspaces": true` and provides the language ID, configuration, grammar, and snippets.
+* The basic language 插件 has `"virtualWorkspaces": true` and provides the language ID, configuration, grammar, and snippets.
-* The rich language extension has `"virtualWorkspaces": false` and contains the `main` file.
-It contributes language support, commands, and has an extension dependency (`extensionDependencies`) on the basic language extension.
-The rich language extension should keep the extension ID of the established extension, so the user can continue to have the full functionality by installing a single extension.
+* The rich language 插件 has `"virtualWorkspaces": false` and contains the `main` file.
+It contributes language support, commands, and has an 插件 dependency (`extensionDependencies`) on the basic language 插件.
+The rich language 插件 should keep the 插件 ID of the established 插件, so the user can continue to have the full functionality by installing a single 插件.

-You can see this approach with the built-in language extensions, such as JSON, which consists of a JSON extension and a JSON language feature extension.
+You can see this approach with the built-in language 插件, such as JSON, which consists of a JSON 插件 and a JSON language feature 插件.

-This separation also helps with [Untrusted Workspaces](/api/extension-guides/workspace-trust) running in [Restricted Mode](/docs/editor/workspace-trust#restricted-mode).
-Rich language extensions often require trust while basic language features can run in any setup.
+This separation also helps with [Untrusted Workspaces](/api/插件-guides/workspace-trust) running in [Restricted Mode](/docs/editor/workspace-trust#restricted-mode).
+Rich language 插件 often require trust while basic language features can run in any setup.

 ### Language selectors